Healy Pass to Egypt Lake: Multi-Day Trek

 The trail begins at the Sunshine Village ski resort parking lot and follows Healy Creek through dense subalpine forest.
 The first 6 km are relatively flat, following the creek through old-growth spruce and fir.
 You cross several bridges and gain elevation gradually.

 At around the 6 km mark, the trail steepens as it begins the ascent to Healy Pass.
-The forest thins, alpine meadows appear, and during July and August, the wildflower displays are extraordinary — entire hillsides of purple fleabane, yellow arnica, red paintbrush, and white western anemone.
+The forest thins, alpine meadows appear, and during July and August, the wildflower displays are rare — entire hillsides of purple fleabane, yellow arnica, red paintbrush, and white western anemone.

 Healy Pass (2,330 m) is a broad, open saddle with panoramic views in every direction.
 The Monarch, a distinctive flat-topped peak, dominates the view to the west.
 Behind you, the Bow Valley stretches toward Banff.
 It's a natural rest stop and one of the most scenic lunch spots in the park.